-- The amount of the liability insurance shall be not less than one million dollars (\$1,000,000.00) per incident for all liability claims arising out of the site. - 21.2 The Applicant/Owner/Operator shall provide a copy of this policy to the Township Planner prior to the start of any extraction operations on the site, and shall provide a minimum of 30 calendar days written notice before any policy change or cancellation. - 21.3 Failure of the Applicant/Owner/Operator or any persons, firm or corporation named in the policy to maintain the insurance shall be considered a violation of this Ordinance.
+- 21.1 The amount of the liability insurance shall be not less than five million dollars (\$5,000,000.00) per incident for all liability claims arising out of the site. - 21.2 The liability insurance shall name the Charter Township of Union and its elected officials, appointed officials, employees, and agents as additional named insured. - 21.3 The Applicant/Owner/Operator shall provide a copy of this policy to the Township Planner prior to the start of any extraction operations on the site, and shall provide a minimum of 30 calendar days written notice before any policy change or cancellation.

+21.4 Failure of the Applicant/Owner/Operator or any persons, firm or corporation named in the policy to maintain the insurance shall be considered a violation of this Ordinance.